lmorchard/blog.lmorchard.com/README.md

 * Replace Font Awesome with SVG icons for top tags

 * Switch to Browserify & Babel if/when I want some JS enhancements again

-* Revive the comments archiver to preserve closed Disqus threads

 * Quick gulp task to produce a new boilerplated post